Comfort Keepers offers Respite Care Services in State College, Altoona, Clearfield, PA, and Nearby Areas

 Respite care, also known as short-term care, is care provided in the absence of the primary or family caregiver.
 It can be provided when the family caregiver has other obligations to attend to, wants to go on a vacation or just needs some time off for themselves.

 Without imposing any limitations on the family caregiver, respite care can be provided for as long as needed.
 It can be offered on a part-time or full-time basis, with caregivers specializing in conditions such as Alzheimer’s or working with seniors transitioning home from a hospital.

 With respite care, not only can your senior loved one’s well-being improve but also yours.
 This type of care was developed with the aim of supporting family caregivers and helping them manage their various responsibilities while knowing that their loved one is well provided for and has all the assistance they need.

 Respite care is not a weakness.
 Giving yourself the chance to go shopping or go on a date night with your partner to a nice restaurant is absolutely something you need to do to keep your own health strong.
-If you are caring for a senior loved one with health challenges in State College, PA, contact us online or give us a call at (814) 283-6162 to find out more about our respite care services.
+If you are caring for a senior loved one with health challenges in State College, Altoona, Clearfield, or a nearby city, contact us online or give us a call at (814) 283-6162 to find out more about our respite care services.